Chapter 3 : Old friends and new friends.

 “Probably,” she told me, still with a large smile on her face.
 It was unnerving me.

 She was momentarily distracted by someone walking down the corridor.

-“I thought I told you to leave me alone Mary, I don’t want to get the Head teacher to tell you to stay away from me again,” The boy rushed off a look of panic on his face, leaving my new friend who I now knew to be called Mary, smiling after him.
+“I thought I told you to leave me alone, Mary.
+I don’t want to get the Headteacher to tell you to stay away from me again or get the restraining order.”
+The boy rushed off a look of panic on his face, leaving my new friend who I now knew to be called Mary, smiling after him.

 “Don’t worry about it,” Harold said throwing his arm around Lucy’s shoulders, I felt my hands clench into fists on their own accord as I glared at him with all of my might, wishing that Lucy would push him away from her.
 “I have some Honeydukes chocolate that might cheer you up.”

 No!
 He offered her chocolate, her one weakness.
 This couldn’t be happening to me, Lucy was walking off with Harold Springler a notorious girlfriend stealer, well not really notorious, me and Lucy saw him smile at a girl we knew had a boyfriend and by dinner that night the girl and her boyfriend had broken up, coincidence?
 I think not!

 I needed to get her back, I just didn’t know how.
 I couldn’t use chocolate as a bribe as Lucy had found my secret stash and had eaten it all.